 Employees can also get antsy and pester the office manager with impatient questions about whether or not deliveries have come for the day.
 The delivery may have come in when the office manager was away from the desk, and another colleague might have signed the package.
 This also opens up the possibility for package mix-ups, where an employee accidentally takes someone else's package.

-Without a streamlined intake system, these kinds of situations can arise.
-What can digital delivery management do to help with streamlining and optimizing your mailroom?
+Without a streamlined delivery management system, these kinds of situations can arise.
+What can delivery management software do to help with streamlining and optimizing your mailroom?